Scope

 4.3 If advance payment by bank transfer has been agreed, payment is due immediately after conclusion of the contract, unless the parties have agreed on a later due date.

-4.5 If a payment method offered via the payment service “Stripe” is selected, the payment will be processed by the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter “Stripe”).
-The individual payment methods offered via Stripe will be communicated to the customer in the seller’s online shop.
-For the processing of payments, Stripe may use other payment services, for which special payment conditions may apply, to which the customer may be separately referred.
-Further information about Stripe is available on the Internet at https://stripe.com/de.
+4.5 If a payment method offered via the payment service “Stripe” is selected, payment processing is carried out via the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter “Stripe”).
+The individual payment methods offered via Stripe are communicated to the customer in the seller’s online shop.
+Stripe may use other payment services to process payments, for which special payment conditions may apply, to which the customer may be separately informed.
+Further information on Stripe can be found on the Internet at https://stripe.com/de.

-4.7 When selecting the SEPA Direct Debit payment method, the invoice amount is due after granting a SEPA Direct Debit mandate, but not before the expiry of the advance information period.
-The direct debit is collected when the ordered goods leave the seller’s warehouse, but not before the expiry of the advance information period.
-Advance information (“Pre-Notification”) is any communication (e.g., invoice, policy, contract) from the seller to the customer announcing a charge via SEPA Direct Debit.
-If the direct debit is not redeemed due to insufficient account coverage or the provision of incorrect bank details, or if the customer objects to the debit although not entitled to do so, the customer shall bear the fees incurred by the reversal of the respective credit institution if they are responsible for this.
-The seller reserves the right to perform a credit check when selecting the SEPA Direct Debit payment method and to reject this payment method in case of a negative credit check.
+4.7 If the SEPA direct debit payment method is selected, the invoice amount is due after a SEPA direct debit mandate has been issued, but not before the deadline for the advance information on the payment has expired.
+The direct debit will be collected when the ordered goods leave the seller’s warehouse, but not before the deadline for the advance information.
+Advance information (“Pre-Notification”) is any communication (e.g. invoice, policy, contract) from the seller to the customer that announces a debit by means of SEPA direct debit.
+If the direct debit is not honored due to insufficient account coverage or due to the indication of incorrect bank details or if the customer objects to the debit, although he is not entitled to do so, the customer shall bear the fees incurred by the chargeback of the respective credit institution, if he is responsible for this.
+The seller reserves the right to carry out a credit check when selecting the SEPA direct debit payment method and to reject this payment method in the event of a negative credit check.

-4.8 When selecting the bank debit (direct debit) payment method, the invoice amount is due immediately upon conclusion of the contract.
-The bank debit (direct debit) payment method requires a successful credit check by secupay AG, Goethestr.
+4.8 If the payment method direct debit is selected, the invoice amount is due immediately upon conclusion of the contract.
+The payment method direct debit requires a successful credit check by secupay AG, Goethestr.
 6, 01896 Pulsnitz (www.secupay.ag).
-If the customer is permitted to use bank debit (direct debit) after the credit check, the payment processing is carried out in cooperation with secupay AG, to whom the provider assigns its payment claim.
-In this case, secupay AG is revocably authorized to collect the invoice amount from the customer’s specified account.
-In case of assignment, payment can only be made to secupay AG with debt-discharging effect.
-The bank debit occurs immediately after the customer’s order is sent in the online shop.
-Even when selecting the bank debit (direct debit) payment method via secupay AG, the provider remains responsible for general customer inquiries, e.g., regarding goods, delivery time, shipping, returns, complaints, withdrawal declarations and submissions, or credits.
+If the customer is permitted to use direct debit after checking the creditworthiness, the payment will be processed in cooperation with secupay AG, to which the provider assigns its payment claim.
+In this case, secupay AG is irrevocably authorized to collect the invoice amount from the customer’s specified account.
+In the event of assignment, payment can only be made to secupay AG with debt-discharging effect.
+The direct debit will be made immediately after sending the customer’s order in the online shop.
+Even if the payment method direct debit is selected, the provider remains responsible for general customer inquiries, e.g. about the goods, delivery time, dispatch, returns, complaints, cancellation declarations and submissions or credit notes via secupay AG.

-4.9 When selecting the direct debit payment method via Stripe, the payment processing is carried out through the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter: “Stripe”).
-In this case, Stripe collects the invoice amount from the customer’s bank account on behalf of the seller after granting a SEPA Direct Debit mandate, but not before the expiry of the advance information period.
-Advance information (“Pre-Notification”) is any communication (e.g., invoice, policy, contract) to the customer announcing a charge via SEPA Direct Debit.
-If the direct debit is not redeemed due to insufficient account coverage or the provision of incorrect bank details, or if the customer objects to the debit although not entitled to do so, the customer shall bear the fees incurred by the reversal of the respective credit institution if they are responsible for this.
-The seller reserves the right to perform a credit check when selecting the SEPA Direct Debit payment method and to reject this payment method in case of a negative credit check.
+4.9 If the payment method direct debit via Stripe is selected, payment processing is carried out via the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland (hereinafter: “Stripe”).
+In this case, Stripe will collect the invoice amount from the customer’s bank account on behalf of the seller after a SEPA direct debit mandate has been issued, but not before the deadline for the advance information.
+Advance information (“Pre-Notification”) is any communication (e.g. invoice, policy, contract) to the customer that announces a debit by means of SEPA direct debit.
+If the direct debit is not honored due to insufficient account coverage or due to the indication of incorrect bank details or if the customer objects to the debit, although he is not entitled to do so, the customer shall bear the fees incurred by the chargeback of the respective credit institution, if he is responsible for this.
+The seller reserves the right to carry out a credit check when selecting the SEPA direct debit payment method and to reject this payment method in the event of a negative credit check.

 5.2 If the delivery of the goods fails for reasons for which the customer is responsible, the customer shall bear the reasonable costs incurred by the seller as a result.
-This does not apply to the costs of shipping if the customer effectively exercises their right of withdrawal.
-For return shipping costs in case of an effective exercise of the right of withdrawal by the customer, the provision made in the seller’s cancellation policy applies.
+This does not apply with regard to the costs for the delivery if the customer effectively exercises his right of withdrawal.
+For the return costs, the regulation made in the seller’s cancellation policy applies in the event of an effective exercise of the right of withdrawal by the customer.

-5.3 If the customer acts as an entrepreneur, the risk of accidental loss and accidental deterioration of the sold goods passes to the customer as soon as the seller has delivered the item to the forwarding agent, the carrier, or any other person or institution designated to carry out the shipment.
-If the customer acts as a consumer, the risk of accidental loss and accidental deterioration of the sold goods generally only passes upon delivery of the goods to the customer or an authorized recipient.
-Notwithstanding this, the risk of accidental loss and accidental deterioration of the sold goods passes to consumers as well as soon as the seller has delivered the item to the forwarding agent, the carrier, or any other person or institution designated to carry out the shipment, if the customer has commissioned the forwarding agent, carrier, or other person or institution designated to carry out the shipment and the seller has not previously named this person or institution to the customer.
+5.3 If the customer acts as an entrepreneur, the risk of accidental loss and accidental deterioration of the sold goods passes to the customer as soon as the seller has delivered the item to the forwarding agent, the carrier or the person or institution otherwise designated to carry out the shipment.
+If the customer acts as a consumer, the risk of accidental loss and accidental deterioration of the sold goods generally only passes to the customer or a person authorized to receive the goods when the goods are handed over.
+Deviating from this, the risk of accidental loss and accidental deterioration of the sold goods also passes to the customer in the case of consumers as soon as the seller has delivered the item to the forwarding agent, the carrier or the person or institution otherwise designated to carry out the shipment, if the customer commissions the forwarding agent, the carrier or the person or institution otherwise designated to carry out the shipment with the execution and the seller has not previously named this person or institution to the customer.

 5.5 Self-collection is not possible for logistical reasons.